jim-easterbrook/Photini/src/doc/manual/google_photos.rst

 The first time you click ``Log in`` Photini connects your web browser to Google Photos, from where you can log in and give Photini permission to access Google Photos on your behalf.

 .. note::
-   Photini has not yet been authorised by Google, so you will be presented with several warning messages during the authentication process, and a warning email may be sent to your GMail account.
+   Unfortunately Google won't verify Photini because it continues to be developed, so you will be presented with several warning messages during the authentication process, and a warning email may be sent to your GMail account.

 .. image:: ../images/screenshot_171.png